mgonto/restangular/README.md

 The responseExtractor is a function that will be called with every response from the server that receives 2 arguments: The first one is the response itself, the second one is the HTTP method being run.

+#### restangularFields

+Restangular required 3 fields for every "Restangularized" element.
+This are:

+* id: Id of the element
+* route: name of the route of this element
+* parentResource: the reference to the parent resource

+All of this fields except for `id` are handled by Restangular.
+You can configure the name of the property that will be binded to all of this fields by setting restangularFields property.
+By default, the values are id, route and parentResource respectively.

 ### How to configure them
 You can configure this properties inside the config method of your app